uhunkler/ishosc/README.md

 Install the git repository.
 Install the related node modules with `npm install`.

 ## Documentation
 This repository contains a modified ish.
 2 version.
-I removed the PHP dependencies and replaced the functionality via JavaScript and added the socket.io module and the communication JavaScript between ish. and the web server.
+I removed the PHP dependencies and replaced the functionality via JavaScript and added the socket.io module and the communication JavaScript for the message sending between ish. and the web server.

 ### The web server
 To start the tool from the command line you may "change directory" into the `ishosc` folder and type `node ./lib/ishosc.js`.
 With this command you start a local node web server with socket.io and the OSC server.
 You may then open the URL "http://localhost:8080" in your browser to start ish.